 VALORANT tech lead Marcus Reid has done all the dirty work to combat high latency.

-The developer completed a deep dive into VALORANT’s system latency to find everything there is to know about improving performance.
+The developer completed a deep dive into VALORANT’s system latency earlier this year to find everything there is to know about improving performance.

 Every millisecond counts in tactical shooters.
 The lower your latency, the faster your actions are processed, which could potentially give you an advantage over your opponents.